Updated (originally published )

 Wrapping it up

 You should now have a basic statically generated blog page with dynamic single post routing.
-I’ve put all of the code written in this article in this nuxt-contentful-demo Github repository.
-To extend the learnings in this article further I recommend reading the:
+The code from the original version of this article lives in this nuxt-contentful-demo Github repository (bear in mind it was written against Nuxt 2, so it predates the update to this post).
+To extend the learnings in this article further I recommend reading: